Obituary for Alonzo W.R. Cavins Sr.

 He served in the U.S Army in the Korean War.
 While being in the service he became a cook and later became Sergeant of his division.
 While serving his country that he loved so well, he earned the” Purple Heart” while fighting for his country being across enemy lines.
 Daddy loved his Army life and the concept of being involved with helping to save his country in the war.
 He had loved his country so much, that he would have given his life to do what was right.
 Meanwhile, after retiring from the Armed forces, daddy had gotten a job with the United States Postal Service in Chester Pennsylvania, where he later retired.

 While being in the Armed forces he had established two marriages, his first wife was named Gloria Cavins, and he had six children by the names of: Alonzo W.R.
 Jr., Rodney (deceased), Anthony, Erick, Pamela, Stephanie Cavins (deceased).
 In his second marriage his wife was also named Gloria J. Cavins, and he had two daughters by the names of Deirdre and Elizabeth Cavins.
-As the years progressed, he became divorced and had a daughter by the name of Damita Cavins Riddick, which lives in Philadelphia with her husband.
-Daddy had two loving sisters that took care of him after their mother died when he was a young boy and their names were Arrie Daniels and Willie Cavins.
+As the years progressed, he became divorced and met Diana Clore, they had a daughter named Damita Cavins.
+He had two loving sisters that took care of him after their mother died when he was a young boy and their names were Arrie Daniels and Willie Cavins.

 He departed this life leaving a host of grandchildren, great grandchildren, nieces and nephews, which included an extended family, his friend, by the name of Ms. Laura Tyre and her children Cassandra, Cynthia and Charlene that he had known for decades.